johngoldin/can_i_blog_too/content/post/2018-07-07-notes-about-this-site.md

   - blogdown
   - GitHub
 ---
 An earlier version of this blog was based on johngoldin.github.io.
-In July of 2018 I redid the blog so that it is hosted by (Netlify)[https://www.netlify.com] and uses the name (www.johngoldin.com)[https://www.johngoldin.com].
+In July of 2018 I redid the blog so that it is hosted by [Netlify](https://www.netlify.com) and uses the name [www.johngoldin.com](https://www.johngoldin.com).
 I had a lot of difficulty converting my old **blogdown** site.
-I ended up following Jenny Bryan's advice from her (Happy Git book)[http://happygitwithr.com/burn.html: I burned it down and started over.
+I ended up following Jenny Bryan's advice from her [Happy Git book](http://happygitwithr.com/burn.html): I burned it down and started over.
 I created a new empty repo on GitHub and then cloned to an RStudio project on my Mac.
-Then I followed the steps on deploying to Netlify shown in the (blogdown)[https://bookdown.org/yihui/blogdown/netlify.html] book.
+Then I followed the steps on deploying to Netlify shown in the [blogdown](https://bookdown.org/yihui/blogdown/netlify.html) book.
 Once I was sure I had
 Netlify successfully connected to GitHub, I moved my old blog posts over to the new project, committed them to GitHub, and then checked that the changes were reflected in the site served by Netlify.
 I did the same with the settings in `config.toml`.